 Vulnerability handling process:

-Under the EUCC framework, entities possessing EUCC certificates are required to establish and execute detailed vulnerability management protocols.
-This involves the developer generating vulnerability monitoring and flaw remediation processes and effectively communicating the results to stakeholders.
-Market surveillance and active monitoring will be in place to detect the products in the market that have any vulnerability that may affect the certificate status.
+Under the EUCC framework, entities holding EUCC certificates are required to establish and implement vulnerability management and disclosure protocols that ensure security throughout the entire EUCC product lifecycle.
+This includes the developer defining processes for vulnerability management and disclosure, as well as effectively communicating the outcomes to relevant stakeholders.
+Market surveillance and active monitoring will be conducted to identify any products on the market with vulnerabilities that could impact the certificate's validity.

 Information for certification: